The Petit Lenormand deck is available now. Limited stock

 Confrontation exhausts itself against an obstacle that refuses to yield.

-This combination highlights repeating tensions, recurring reproaches, and disputes that erupt over the same blockage.
-The Whip speaks of criticism, annoyance, and words that snap.
-The Mountain embodies immobility, resistance, the wall against which one collides.
-Together, they evoke a standoff where one wants change and the other does not budge, or an external situation compacted that does not respond to any pressure.
-The Moon, in quintessence, emphasizes emotional weariness, nights of rumination, and heightened sensitivity to what seems stuck for a long time.
-The Scythe as an occult card reminds that after repeatedly hitting the same block, it may be necessary to accept a clean break, a change of angle, or a rupture with the usual scenario.
+This combination highlights recurring tensions, repeated reproaches, and disputes that flare up over the same blockage.
+The Whip symbolizes criticism, annoyance, and sharp words.
+The Mountain represents immobility, resistance, the wall against which one collides.
+Together, they evoke a standoff where one desires change while the other remains unmoved, or an external situation that is compacted and unresponsive to any pressure.
+The Moon, in its essence, emphasizes emotional fatigue, nights filled with rumination, and heightened sensitivity to what seems stuck for an extended period.
+The Scythe, as an occult card, reminds us that after repeatedly hitting the same block, it may be necessary to accept a clean break, a change in perspective, or a rupture with the usual scenario.

 Love and relationships

-The couple hits a hard point that does not unblock despite disputes.
+The couple reaches a critical point that remains unresolved despite disputes.

-In love, the Whip and the Mountain describe conversations that regularly degenerate around a fixed theme: commitment, life project, difference in values, weight of an external situation.
-One of the two may want progress, while the other opposes a form of radical inertia or silent resistance.
-There is much talk, blame, and repetition, but on the concrete ground, nothing really moves.
-The Moon, in quintessence, highlights emotional fatigue, old wounds that reactivate, and the feeling of not being heard in one's sensitivity.
-The Scythe, deeply, signals that it may become necessary to set a clear boundary, to end an aggressive mode of communication, or, in some cases, to cut off a relational dynamic that no longer offers perspective.
+In matters of love, the Whip and the Mountain depict conversations that frequently deteriorate around a fixed theme: commitment, life plans, differing values, or the weight of an external situation.
+One partner may seek progress, while the other resists with a form of radical inertia or silent opposition.
+There is much discussion, blame, and repetition, but on the concrete level, nothing truly changes.
+The Moon, in its essence, highlights emotional fatigue, old wounds that resurface, and the feeling of not being heard in one's sensitivity.
+The Scythe, at a deeper level, indicates that it may become necessary to establish a clear boundary, to end an aggressive mode of communication, or, in some cases, to sever a relational dynamic that no longer offers any perspective.

 Work and vocation